bbc/software-engineering-technical-assessments/README.md

 * If you want a **web/front end/fullstack** role you must choose the `election-ui-javascript` assessment.
 * If you want a **mobile development** role you must choose the `election-ui-swift` or `election-ui-kotlin` assessment.
 * Otherwise, choose a language you are most comfortable and that gives you the best opportunity to show your ability.
-* More information on each assesment can be found inside the readme of the relevant application.
+* More information on each assessment can be found inside the readme of the relevant application.

 Once you have decided, please let your recruitment contact know.